MicrosoftDocs/azure-docs/articles/virtual-machines/windows/extensions-diagnostics.md

 ## Template deployment

 Azure VM extensions can be deployed with Azure Resource Manager templates.
 The JSON schema detailed in the previous section can be used in an Azure Resource Manager template to run the Windows Azure Diagnostics extension during an Azure Resource Manager template deployment.
-A sample template that includes the Custom Script Extension can be found here, [in our documentation](extensions-diagnostics-template.md).
+A sample template that includes the Custom Script Extension can be found here, [in this document](extensions-diagnostics-template.md).

 ## Azure CLI deployment